Kazadhum/kazadhum.github.io/_pages/about.md

 ---
 Hi!
 I'm Diogo, a PhD student at the University of Aveiro (UA), researching the calibration of robotic systems.
 I got my BSc in Mechatronics Engineering at the University of Évora (UE), in 2021 and my MSc in Industrial Automation Engineering at UA.

 During my Master's, I acquired a taste for Robotics and my interest, particularly in the area calibration, has only grown since then.
 My Master's dissertation is titled "Application of cloud simulation techniques for robotic software validation".
-Through it, I gained experience working with GitHub Actions, Docker, ROS, Gazebo, AWS services, etc.
+Through it, I gained experience working with GitHub Actions, Docker, ROS, Gazebo and AWS services.

+My interests beyond Robotics include Mathematics and Control Theory.
+I'm also always looking to improve my coding and programming skills.
+Personal interests beyond the academic include tabletop games, such as D&D and Magic the Gathering, as well as fantasy literature.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->
 <!--  -->